-It is common for many families to stare dejectedly at $200, $300, $400, and sometimes even $500 in utility bills every month.
-That can be an especially hard pill to swallow when times are tight – especially with gas prices rising.
+It’s common for many families to stare dejectedly at $200, $300, $400, and sometimes even $500 in utility bills every month.
+It can be an especially hard pill to swallow when times are tight.

-This issue hits close to home for me as well.
+This issue hits close to home for me.
 My dad lives in Lousiana, and his monthly bill is an astonishing $430 per month.
-And, that’s living in the Sunny South!
+And that’s living in the Sunny South!

 Ways to Save on Utilities in Your Home

 According to Energy Star, half of all the energy we use in our homes goes toward heating and cooling.
 And the U.S. Department of Energy (USDE) reports the attic is where most of your home’s heat escapes to.
 Heat rises, and most homes don’t have enough insulation up there to keep it from getting out.
 So, out it floats.

 Fiberglass insulation is relatively cheap, and it’s easy to install yourself.
 I have zero home improvement skills, and I added a ton of insulation to my own attic last year.
 Did it make a difference?
 You bet it did.
 Energy Star estimates you can save up to 20% on your heating and cooling costs by effectively insulating your home.

 If you’re worried about installing attic insulation yourself, do a quick search online.
 There are tons of DIY tutorials that will coach you through the process.